- Chart

 Opportunities

-- Growth in international travel demand.
+- Growth in international travel, particularly in emerging markets.

 Threats